 \subsubsection{CIB Correction}

 With a reliable point source catalog, we can next model the spectrum of each point source.
-A greybody spectrum \citep[e.g.,][]{planck_2013} is fit to the SED of each photometer source identified by PCAT,
+A graybody spectrum \citep[e.g.,][]{planck_2013} is fit to the SED of each photometer source identified by PCAT,

 where the free parameter $\epsilon$ describes the amplitude of the source in mJy and $\Tdust$ the temperature of the dust.
 We set the pivot frequency at $\nu_{p} = 856$ GHz and fix $\beta = 1.65$ to match the \textit{Planck} model \citep{planck_dust}.
-The fits are implemented via a Monte Carlo markov chain (MCMC) sampler \citep{emcee} with loss function given by the $\chi^2$ distribution.
+The fits are implemented via a Monte Carlo Markov Chain (MCMC) sampler \citep{emcee} with loss function given by the $\chi^2$ distribution.
 Uniform priors of $\Tdust \in [5,200]$~K and $\epsilon \in [0,10^5]$ mJy ensure that these fits remain within a physically meaningful space of values.
 The fit outputs are posterior distributions for $\epsilon$ and $T$ for each of the PCAT-detected sources in the cluster region.
-On a source-by-source basis SEDs from these posterior predictive distributions are sampled in the \spirefts\ spectral binning, which allows us to create a probability distribution of flux densities for each source $\{F_{\nu,s}\}$.
+On a source-by-source basis, SEDs from these posterior predictive distributions are sampled in the \spirefts\ spectral binning, which allows us to create a probability distribution of flux densities for each source $\{F_{\nu,s}\}$.